nishoof/crts/README.md

 ## To-do - backend

 - Code cleanup
-- Vehicles, Characters, etc. should store their shape as a list of shapes instead of just one shape - allows for more appearance customization
+- ~~Vehicles~~, Characters, etc. should store their shape as a list of shapes instead of just one shape - allows for more appearance customization
-  - Collision detection between players or players' vehicle instead of between players' shapes
+  - ~~Collision detection between players or players' vehicle instead of between players' shapes~~
-- JSON to store stats
+- JSON to store ~~Vehicles~~, Characters stats
-- Move some methods to helper file instead of just leaving them in main or wtv
+- ~~Move some methods to helper file instead of just leaving them in main or wtv~~